fraeron/carems/README.md

 This is a 2nd-year undergraduate project for the subject Object-Oriented Programming in the course Bachelor of Science in Information Technology (BSIT).

 The system is published by a fictional company named Golden Archer Development Corporation (GADC).
-This project features a system that manages car rentals, book reservations, vehicle availability, and records car conditions.
+This project features a system that offers a comprehensive solution for managing car rentals, ensuring vehicle availability, booking reservations, and maintaining records of car conditions.
 Our service is designed to provide an affordable and convenient way to access a wide variety without the commitment of purchasing.

 ## Icon/Image Credits:
 - Username Icon (Login) from https://www.shutterstock.com/image-vector